Richmond, VA Marijuana Possession Defense Lawyer

 Depending on the amount of marijuana that you had in your possession, i.e. if it is more than 1/2 oz., you could be charged with a felony.
 A charge of possession with intent to sell over that amount of marijuana is also felony.

-With any drug charge conviction, you will lose your driver's license for at lease 6 months.
-In addition, the court will place you on probation, and may require you to do community service and submit to random drug testing.
+With any drug charge conviction, you will lose your driver’s license for at 6 months.
+However, if you were not driving, and are charged with a first offense marijuana possession and you enroll in the first offender program your license will not be suspended.
+The court may also place you on probation, and require you to do community service and submit to random drug testing.
 Ideally, you want to avoid having a criminal record.
 A drug charge conviction could have a lifelong impact on your options for employment, jobs and loans

 Richmond Drug Possession Case Attorney